 Fiction, unlike history or testimony, offers a platform for exchange and interaction that goes beyond factual knowledge and logic – not into the nebulous questionability of post-truth – but as a means to enrich our understanding of ourselves and others as citizens in the world.

 The fact-finding mission of our post-Holocaust world has been largely achieved through the work of scientific and historical enquiry, but the communication and exchange of the experience as it was lived at the time and as it may one day again be lived by others is ongoing.
 Fiction nourishes our ethical engagement with the Holocaust because it enriches our ‘emotional and imaginative resources’, developing our understanding of self and others by addressing the blind-spot of personal experience as experience that is inherently alien to others.
 By encouraging the reader’s imaginative engagement with the Holocaust, Semprun feeds our ‘ability to imagine what the experience of another might be like’ and to respond, ethically, to the experience as if it had been our own.
-Narrative fiction develops our capabilities for imagination moral philosopher Martha Nussbaum emphasises the importance of narrative imagination for the cultivation of our empathetic capabilities:
+Narrative fiction develops our capabilities for imagination.
+The moral philosopher Martha Nussbaum emphasises the importance of narrative imagination for the cultivation of our empathetic capabilities:

 [Narrative imagination is] the ability to think what it might be like to be in the shoes of a person different from oneself, to be an intelligent reader of that person’s story, and to understand the emotions and wishes and desires that someone so placed might have.

 Nussbaum draws on the importance of play in the development of children’s sensibilities as global citizens, and fiction builds upon these principles by manipulating the static facticity of historical knowledge.
 By fostering our narrative imagination, fiction allows us to consider the world from the perspectives of others and ultimately to challenge our own conceptions of the past, transforming our approaches to the present and future.
-Storytelling is ethically valuable because it bridges experiential gap, but because it goes beyond the belief that history is made up of a chronology of facts, and into the truth of the experience as it was experienced.
+Storytelling is ethically valuable not only because it bridges an experiential gap, but because it goes beyond the belief that history is made up of a chronology of facts, and into the truth of the experience as it was experienced.

 The value of storytelling is not only oriented outwards, towards others, but also inwards, towards the self, because the process of constructing narrative – fictional or otherwise – is a process of interpretation that is inseparable from our understanding of our being in the world.
 From a narrative hermeneutics approach, the use of storytelling in the process of (re)interpreting experience helps us to make sense of the world and of our place in it: